-- 13.1 The Section 151 Officer is specifically required to report on the deliverability, affordability and risks associated with the capital strategy. - 13.2 Deliverability is underpinned through the embedding of capital expenditure within the business planning process and use of specialist advice where required, for example, in assessing the plans to deliver commercial property investments. - 13.3 The prudential indicator of net financing costs to net revenue income stream from taxation and central government provides a view of financial sustainability.
+- 13.1 The Section 151 Officer is specifically required to report on the deliverability, affordability and risks associated with the capital strategy. - 13.2 Deliverability is underpinned through the embedding of capital expenditure within the business planning process and use of specialist advice where required, for example, in assessing the plans to deliver commercial property investments. - 13.3 The prudential indicator of net financing costs to net revenue income stream from taxation and central government provides another view of financial sustainability.
 This is set out in the Treasury Management Strategy elsewhere on this agenda. - 13.4 The key risks in this strategy are as follows: - Economic Changes in the economy could mean that investments undertaken in line with the strategy do not deliver the anticipated benefits or returns.
 Prudent assumptions have been made on the level of returns that can be expected. - Timing Delays incurred during the implementation phase of particular projects could impact on the returns in the short term.
-Effective project management and monitoring is undertaken to mitigate this risk.
+Effective project management and monitoring is undertaken to mitigate this risk. - Interest Rates It has been assumed that interest rates will stay at their current low levels.
+The exact timing of borrowing will determine the exact interest rates on external debt incurred as part of this strategy.
+The interest rate outlook is kept under review so that the strategy can be changed should rises in interest rates become probable.

-- Interest Rates It has been assumed that interest rates will stay at their current low levels.
-The exact timing of any borrowing will determine the exact interest rates on external debt incurred as part of this strategy.
-The interest rate outlook is kept under review so that the strategy can be changed should rises in interest rates become probable. - Government Policy The strategy is aimed to deliver quality services and to improve the sustainability of the Council.
-Should government policy change in a way that prevents parts of the strategy being implemented, increases its cost or reduces the expected benefits, then the strategy would need to be revised.
+- Government Policy The strategy is aimed to deliver quality services and to improve the sustainability of the Council.
+Should government policy change in a way that prevents parts of the strategy being implemented, increases its cost or reduces the expected benefits, then the strategy would need to be revised. - 13.5 Overall this Capital Programme is significantly larger than previous years.
+It represents an increase in ambition and risk.
+Furthermore as the overall programme it likely to lead to long term borrowing being undertaken, it represents a step change in approach, and will commit future administrations to servicing this debt.

-14.1 This Capital Strategy represents a prudent and affordable approach to investment in the Council's assets to support service delivery and to contribute to the Council's financial sustainability over the next five years
+14.1 This Capital Strategy represents a prudent and affordable approach to investment in the Council's assets to support service delivery and to contribute to the Council's financial sustainability over the next 5 years.